Cruise Advice For the Best Florence & Pisa Port Day

 Exploring independently is possible, but it takes a bit more planning.
 Since the port sits in an industrial area, you’ll need to take a shuttle and then a train or taxi to reach either city.
 Because of this extra step, timing and logistics become more important than in ports where you can walk off and explore.

 If your goal is to move at your own pace and manage your schedule, exploring on your own can work well, especially if you are comfortable using trains.
-However, if you prefer a simpler and more structured day, a shore excursion can be the easier option, since transportation and timing are handled for you.
+But, if you prefer a simpler and more structured day, a shore excursion can be the easier option, since transportation and timing are handled for you.

-Best Shore Excursions from Livorno Port to Florence & Pisa
+Best Shore Excursions from Livorno Port

 Top Excursions Combining Florence & Pisa

-Private VIP Shore Excursion
+Private VIP Shore Excursions

 Private tours offer the most flexibility, since drivers pick you up directly at the ship.
 You can customize your day, so it may include stops in Chianti or extra time in one city.

-Focused Excursions (Single City)
+Focused Excursions

 Pisa Half-Day Excursion